EmmyAnieDev/laravel_turorial/README.md

 -   When passind data to the view, we add a second argument to the VIEW function which the data we want to pass to the view.

 -   Query Parameters are ways we can add/inject values or variables into our URL.

+-   Route Parameters also known as Wildcards in Laravel.
+They are part of the URL structure and don't use a variable name.